Congressional District # 07

 Humans could be exposed to site contaminants through dermal contact with soil or sediment or by drinking contaminated groundwater.
 If people were exposed to site contaminants over time, carcinogenic (cancer-causing) and/or non-carcinogenic health effects could occur.

 WPSC and EPA entered into a settlement agreement called an Administrative Order on Consent (AOC) to address the Stevens Point MGP site in May 2006.
-Under this unique agreement, WPSC agreed to conduct remedial investigations and feasibility studies (RI/FS) at Stevens Point and five other former MGP sites located throughout Wisconsin.
+Under this agreement, WPSC agreed to conduct a remedial investigation and feasibility study (RI/FS) at Stevens Point and five other former MGP sites located throughout Wisconsin.
 Because the six sites have similar conditions and contaminants, and WPSC is responsible for each, the agreement allows a streamlined approach to site investigation and remedy development.
-Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the "worst problems first."
+Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow the investigative progress to address the "worst problems first."

-WPSC completed a RI under EPA oversight in 2011.
+After signing the 2006 AOC, WPSC completed additional investigations of residual site contaminant levels in 2011.
 EPA approved the RI/FS report in May 2012 and, in June 2012, EPA announced a proposed cleanup plan and opened a public comment period.
 The proposal called for the placement of institutional controls on contaminated soil and groundwater areas, monitoring the natural attenuation of the groundwater contaminant plume, dredging the contaminated sediment from the river, and covering the contaminated sediment in the pond.
-EPA signed a Record of Decision selecting this remedy in September 2012 and, in May 2013, EPA issued an AOC to WPSC to complete the remedial design.
-WPSC plans to complete the remedial design work by fall 2014.
+EPA signed a Record of Decision selecting this remedy in September 2012.

 ContactsRemedial Project Manager, U.S. EPA